All Episodes

 There's talk of giving Ukraine other long-range missiles and intelligence to strike deeper into Russia.

-And this leaves us to ask the question: when is the U.S. crossing the line between providing defensive support to Ukraine to kick the Russians out of Ukraine and go into war with Russia?
+And this leaves us to ask the question: when is the U.S. crossing the line between providing defensive support to Ukraine to kick the Russians out of Ukraine and going to war with Russia?

-I think giving Patriots to Ukraine would constantly go into war with Russia and will result in Russia taking appropriate responses, possibly firing missiles into NATO countries.
+I think giving patriots to Ukraine would constitute going to war with Russia and will result in Russia taking appropriate responses, possibly firing missiles into NATO countries.

 And look, I like Ukraine.